-- 1. Jack trailer at marked jack location pad behind axle on mainframe, - 2.
-Remove hubcap or spindle cover, wheel and tire.

-- 3. Remove cotter pin.
+- 1. Jack trailer at marked jack location pad behind axle on mainframe. - 2.
+Remove hubcap or spindle cover, wheel and tire. - 3.
+Remove cotter pin.

-- 4. Remove dust cap.

-- 5. Remove spindle nut and washer.

-- 6. Remove bearings, hub and rotor.

-- 7. Lay down hub and rotor with inside grease seal down.
-Knock out inner bearing and grease seal using wood or plastic dowel and hammer.

-- 8. Clean all parts thoroughly with kerosene.

-- Check all bearings and races for chips or roughness of any kind.
-Any damaged component must be replaced.

-- Pack bearing with a good grease (No 2 grade-265 ASTM penetration or equivalent).

-- 11. Install inner bearing.

-- 12. Install new grease seal in hub or rotor using wooden or rawhide mallet.

-- 13. Install hub and drum on spindle.

-- 14. Install outer bearing.

-- 15. Install washer and spindle nut.

-- 16. While rotating the wheel, tighten the spindle nut with a 12" wrench until there is a slight tension.
+- 4. Remove dust cap. - 5.
+Remove spindle nut and washer. - 6.
+Remove bearings, hub and rotor. - 7.
+Lay down hub and rotor with inside grease seal down.
+Knock out inner bearing and grease seal using wood or plastic dowel and hammer. - 8.
+Clean all parts thoroughly with kerosene. - Check all bearings and races for chips or roughness of any kind.
+Any damaged component must be replaced. - Pack bearing with a good grease (No 2 grade-265 ASTM penetration or equivalent). - Install inner bearing. - 12.
+Install new grease seal in hub or rotor using wooden or rawhide mallet. - 13.
+Install hub and drum on spindle. - 14.
+Install outer bearing. - 15 Install washer and spindle nut - 16.
+While rotating the wheel, tighten the spindle nut with a 12" wrench until there is a slight tension.
 Then back off one notch and install cotter pin.
-There should now be from .001" to .010" end play in hub.
-If not, back off one notch.

-- 17. Check the lug nuts at 10, 25 miles and recheck at 50 miles of travel.
+There should now be from .001" to .010" endplay in hub.
+If not, back off one notch. - 17.
+Check the lug nuts at 10, 25, and again at 50 miles of travel after replacing in your hand around the outside of the bearing.
+It's not necessary to fill the hub and dust cap with grease.